Your Hip

 Hip dysplasia is a condition where the acetabulum (hip socket) is too shallow.
 This is often present from birth, however may not cause any symptoms until adolescence or early adulthood.
 The shallow acetabulum can cause hip pain, labral tears, and early hip arthritis.

 Fortunately, hip dysplasia in adolescents and young adults can be effectively treated with a special operation called a Bernese Periactabular Osteotomy (PAO), otherwise known as a Ganz Periacetabular Osteotomy, which significantly reduces pain, improves function and prevents early arthritis in patients with hip dysplasia.
 This operation is technically challenging, however Dr. Boyle has undertaken extensive training in this procedure by international experts at Harvard University in the USA.
-Dr. Boyle has personally performed over 340 Bernese PAOs, and is the most highly-trained surgeon in New Zealand in this field.
+Dr Boyle has undertaken extensive fellowship training in PAO surgery at Harvard University and Boston Children's Hospital, and has personally performed over 410 Bernese PAOs for patients referred from throughout New Zealand.